Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Code Exploration Dataset

+where the $R^2$ values indicate the goodness of fit, $i$ is the token index, $max(i)$ is the total number of tokens in the document, and the numeric values are the coefficients of the linear regression.
+We expect, and find, the distribution for the distance between consecutive gaze points to be less dependent on the task.
+Of a number of standard distributions we tested against (normal, poisson, lognormal, exponential, Pareto, Weibull), it is best modeled using a fitted Weibull distribution, with the best fit of \code{shape = 0.89, scale = 98.14 tokens} going forward and \code{shape = 0.88, scale = 105.61 tokens} going backward (see Figure~\ref{fig:weibull}).

-We noticed a strong \textit{neighboring effect} across the whole dataset, where the connection between closer tokens tends to be relatively stronger irrespective of context and content (see Figure~\ref{fig:weibull} and Appendix~\ref{app:weibull}).
-To extract relevance beyond mere closeness, we normalize the each row of the interaction matrix $\mS$ by dividing by the average empirical ground truth distribution where the probability to go to a token constantly decreases the further away the target token is.
+Thus, for the code exploration task, to extract relevance beyond mere closeness, we normalize each row of the interaction matrix $\mS$ by dividing by the average empirical ground truth distribution where the probability to go to a token constantly decreases the further away the target token is.